uea-teaching/graphics1-2022/lectures/polygon-filling.md

 A detail of design is to choose connectivity. we can decide how many neighbours we want to colour.
+You will encounter the idea of connectivity in lots of computer vision applications.
 :::

 ## Four Connectivity {data-auto-animate="true"}